 We expect to be required to significantly increase manufacturing volumes as clinical trials on the Genio system are expanded and the Genio system is commercialized.
-The capacity of our manufacturing facilities in Tel Aviv, Israel, and Milmort, Belgium, along with our contract manufacturer in the United States, is expected to cover the Genio Implantable Stimulator and Genio External Stimulator demand for 2024.
-Manufacturing of the Genio Activation Chip and the Genio Charging Unit is mostly outsourced to a third party contract manufacturing organization.
+The capacity of our manufacturing facility in Milmort, Belgium, along with our contract manufacturer in the United States, is expected to cover the Genio Implantable Stimulator demand for 2025.
+Manufacturing of the Genio Activation Chip, the Genio Charging Unit and the Genio External Stimulator is mostly outsourced to third party contract manufacturing organizations.
 In order to support future demand for the Genio system, we may need to expand our manufacturing capacity, which could require opening a new facility or additional outsourcing to a third-party contract manufacturing organization.
 For example, if we obtain regulatory authorization to market the Genio system in the United States we would likely have to significantly increase our manufacturing capabilities in order to satisfy anticipated demand.
 We expect that this could include opening a manufacturing facility in the United States.
 Opening a new manufacturing facility could involve significant additional expenses, including for the construction of a new facility, the movement and installation of key manufacturing equipment, the modification of manufacturing processes and for the recruitment and training of new team members.
 In addition, we must also notify, and in most cases obtain approval from, regulatory authorities regarding any changes or modifications to our manufacturing facilities and processes, and the regulatory authorities might not authorize us to proceed or might delay the process significantly.